Choosing the right bed for your dog

-Finally, none of us like being disturbed when we're trying to catch forty winks, and dogs are no different.
+Finally, none of us like being disturbed when we're trying to sleep and dogs are no different.
 Make sure everyone in the family, including children, knows to leave your dog alone while they're in their bed - this is an important part of keeping children safe and dogs happy.